digital-waterfall/react-native-media-suite/README.md

 Video(and audio) component for react-native apps, supporting both iOS and Android, with API similar to HTML video.

-A default set of controls is provided to play/pause, seek and to display current playback and buffer progress.

-Runs on react-native 0.28+ (The limit exists due to [ActivityIndicator](https://facebook.github.io/react-native/docs/activityindicator.html) comes after 0.28).

 Supported media types:

 * iOS: Should be same as those supported by [AVPlayer](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVPlayer_Class/)